 By the end of day three and after three days of hand foot and mouth, we were all exhausted.
 Luckily we were all off work and nursery was yet to begin so had a good few days to recover.

 The holidays are one of the things I just couldn’t wait to share with our Munchkin.
 As an adult who never went trick or treating as a child, I can’t wait to take him in the years to come.
-For this year though, it was seeing his first glowing pumpkin, and wear all the scarily cute Halloween outfits.
+For this year though, it was seeing his first glowing pumpkin, wear all the scarily cute Halloween outfits and enjoy his first halloween.

 The night before the zombies rose, Munchkin watched with intent as Mummy and Daddy carved a hole in the top of a large orange ball, only to scoop out its googy seedy centre.
 He then saw them carve Billy (Saw) and a ghost, and stared in wonder as they were first lit and glowed in our dark lounge.